Key Points

 An example DPMO calculation for a drug administration process

-Like most of the other process metrics, there are some recommended practices that will help you and your team be successful.
+Like most of the other process metrics, some recommended practices will help you and your team be successful.
 Here are a few that will help you stay on track.

 Be sure you look at a large enough sample size to allow an identified defect an opportunity to appear.